verdie-g/tinder-auto-matcher/README.md

 ## Overview
 The goal of Tinder Auto-Matcher is to dehumanize as much as it can social interactions.
 This is achieved by automatically liking back people who liked you Tinder to create a match without having to swipe one second.
+The next step would be to send you an email everyday with recapitulation of today's matches.

 ## Usage
 - First you need your Tinder's authentication token.
 Go to [tinder.com](https://tinder.com), open the developer console, filter by XHR